-Prerequisite: yearly average of at least 70% or C- in Algebra 1

-This course is the study of logic and reasoning.
-Students will use deductive reasoning as the properties and relationships of geometric figures are studied.
+Prerequisite: yearly average of at least 70% or C- in Algebra 1 the properties and relationships of geometric figures are studied.
 The theorems, postulates, and definitions of geometry are used to solve real-life problems.
 Concepts studied include lines, triangles, quadrilaterals, similarity, trigonometry, circles, polygons, polyhedrons, area, surface area, volume, transformations, and coordinate geometry.